What Are Power Surges?

 The International System of Units uses joules to rate how much energy a surge protector can absorb before it will fail.
 These surge protection devices are designed to transfer any excess energy to the grounding wire of your outlet.
 The higher the joule rating the more energy the surge protector can absorb.

 Most surge protectors on the market will work fine on one outlet or for one electronic device such as a computer.
 There are also higher-end surge protectors designed for use on telephone lines, data lines, TVs, and other sensitive areas at risk of a power surge.

 Whole House Surge Protector – for Home or Business

 Power spikes can wreak havoc on many of the electronic devices we depend on every day such as smartphones, tablets, laptops, and computers.
 Every time you plug in a device to charge the unit, that unit becomes vulnerable to power surges.
-If you are experiencing electrical spikes, our Abbotsford electricians recommend power surge protection for the whole house or business.
+If you are experiencing electrical spikes, our Abbotsford electricians recommends installing a power surge protector for the whole house or business.

-We can install whole house power surge protection directly at your electrical panel, where electricity distribution occurs.
+We can install a whole-house power surge protector directly at your electrical panel, where electricity distribution occurs.
 Call Premium Electric today at 604-308-6195 for more information on protecting your home or business or send us an email.

 Power Surge Frequently Asked Questions